8 Actionable PCOS Weight Loss Tips & Tricks

 This leads to a chain reaction which causes an increase in cortisol levels which promotes insulin resistance and weight gain.

-Constant episodes of high intensity exercise can also promote a slowing down of your metabolism if accompanied with calorie restriction (reducing how many calories you consume).
+Constant episodes of high-intensity exercise can also promote a slowing down of your metabolism (12) if accompanied by calorie restriction (reducing how many calories you consume).

-Because your body was built and designed to exactly match the amount of calories that you burn to the calories that you consume.
+Because your body was built and designed to exactly match the number of calories that you burn to the calories that you consume.

 Contrary to popular belief you can NOT simply exercise more and eat less to promote weight loss long term.

-In fact, this combination has been clinically proven to damage your metabolism and this damage lasts YEARS.
+In fact, this combination has been clinically proven to damage your metabolism and this damage last YEARS.

 Instead of trying to brute force your way into weight loss you need to change your mindset to one of finesse.